 To help lower the chances of clots, your doctor may prescribe a more powerful blood thinner called an anticoagulant, especially if you have high blood pressure, diabetes, or heart failure.
 The most common is warfarin (Coumadin).
 It can cut your risk of stroke, but you'll have to get your blood tested often, and you'll have to be careful to avoid cuts or other injuries.
 Some foods can make warfarin less effective, too.

 Other Blood Thinners

 Newer anticoagulants including apixaban (Eliquis), dabigatran (Pradaxa), edoxaban (Lixiana, Savaysa), and rivaroxaban (Xarelto) also reduce the risk of stroke.
 You don't have to have regular blood tests when you take them.
 Plus, food doesn't affect how well they work.
 But you still could have problems with bleeding.

 When your heart is beating too fast, medicine can slow it down and lessen the strain on your heart muscle.
 Getting the rate below 100 beats per minute can help you feel stronger.
 To do that, doctors often prescribe either beta-blockers or calcium channel blockers, depending on your health.

 Reset an Irregular Heart Rhythm

-Heart Reset With Antiarrhythmics
+Heart Reset With Anti-arrhythmics

-Pacemaker for Steady Beat
+Pacemaker for a Steady Beat

-No matter how you treat your AFib, there are lifestyle changes you can make to help your heart.
+No matter how you treat your AFib, your daily habits can help your heart.
 Eat a heart-healthy diet.
 Cut back on the caffeine you drink.
-Some people find that coffee, sodas, and tea can make their symptoms worse.
+(Some people find that coffee, sodas, and tea make their symptoms worse.)
 Read medicine labels to check for decongestants -- especially in cold and cough medicines.
-Limit alcohol to no more than 1 to 2 drinks a day.
-If you smoke, quit.
-Talk to your doctor if your symptoms get worse.
+Limit alcohol to no more than 1 drink a day if you're a woman and 2 if you're a man.
+Get regular exercise.
+And if you smoke, quit.